Needing to urinate (pee)

 Anti-cholinergics are drugs that can help reduce frequency, urgency, and leaks.
 Speak to your doctor to explore if these can work for you.

-Having a botox injection in the wall of the bladder can help with urinary frequency and urgency, when other treatments have not been successful.
-Your doctor can advise if this option is available to you.
+Having a botox injection in the wall of the bladder can help with urinary frequency and urgency.

 To help improve things, your doctor might recommend using: